Engines / Powerplants

 With enough research and development effort, auto engines may be made to work acceptably or even well in an airplane.
 We are not opposed, in principle, to RV builders using alternate engines, but we would hope that this choice is made on facts, not hopes or dreams.
 Do you want to spend your time and effort on engine development or do you want to fly confidently behind an engine that has already been developed?

-We, too, would like to see “something better” in available aircraft powerplants.
+We, too, would like to see “something better” with regard to available aircraft powerplants.
 We are carefully watching a variety of developing alternatives.
 Meanwhile, the proven Lycomings do the job very well and are the best “available now” option.
 Despite the many claims and promises made by promoters, we feel that if you will look closely at what is actually available, how many are really flying, and how well they really perform, you will agree with our conclusions.

 While we are not opposed to RV builders installing alternate engines, we simply cannot recommend or encourage the installation of any other engine – we don’t feel doing so would best serve the interest or safety of the builder.